GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	Default: `rsync` (resolved via the Gerrit runtime user's `PATH`)

+replication.autoRepairIntervalDays
+:	Minimum number of days between automatic repair attempts for the same
+	project on the same destination URL.

+	Auto-repair is event-driven and each attempt is initiated by a failing replication push and is not retried on its own.
+When a push fails with a `missing necessary objects` error from `git-receive-pack`, the plugin schedules a repair attempt for the affected SSH destination.
+Unlike normal replication failures (which the plugin retries automatically), repair attempts are not retried by themselves.
+If a repair completes but the destination is still broken, the next repair runs only when another replication push to the same destination fails with the same missing objects error, and only after this interval has elapsed.

+	Default: `3`

+replication.autoRepairMaxAttempts
+:	Maximum number of automatic repair attempts per project on each
+	destination URL.
+After this limit is reached for a given project and destination, further `missing necessary objects` errors for that pair are logged but no additional automatic repairs are attempted.

+	Auto-repair state is kept in memory and is reset whenever the plugin is reloaded or Gerrit restarts.
+Enabling auto-repair in a clustered deployment can lead to redundant repairs as the state is not shared between them.

+	Default: `0` (auto-repair disabled)

+replication.autoRepairThreads
+:	Number of worker threads in the dedicated `@PLUGIN@_auto-repair` work
+	queue used to execute automatic repair tasks.
+Increase this if multiple destinations are expected to require auto-repair concurrently.
+Each repair holds a thread for the duration of its repair and follow-up full replication.
+The value is read once at plugin start, so changes to this setting only take effect after a plugin reload.

+	Minimum: `1`.
+Default: `2`.

 remote.NAME.url
 :	Address of the remote server to push to.
 Multiple URLs may be
 	specified within a single remote block, listing different